 Yes, if you have a Seasonal, Permanent, or Rotational position you will accrue holidays as you work onboard.
 The number of days you will get will be stipulated in your Seafarers Employment Agreement (SEA).

-Days off are slightly different when working on a superyacht, you may be lucky enough to get regular days off but during a season this is highly unlikely.
-Yachts are extremely busy workplaces and regularly have short turnarounds between trips with lots of tasks needing to be completed before the next trip commences.
-It is not unusual for yacht crew to not have a day off for weeks or in some cases months with some busier charter vessels often going whole seasons without any downtime.
+Days off are slightly different when working on a superyacht.
+You may be lucky enough to get regular days off, but during a season this is highly unlikely.
+Yachts are extremely busy workplaces and regularly have short turnarounds between trips, with lots of tasks to complete before the next trip commences.
+It is not unusual for yacht crew to not have a day off for weeks or in some cases months, with some busier charter vessels often going whole seasons without any downtime.

 This is a very hard question to answer as yachting is not for everyone.
-It is a physically and mentally demanding industry with individuals often performing mundane tasks repeatedly while living and working in small confined places with people of multiple nationalities and backgrounds.
+It is a physically and mentally demanding industry with individuals often performing mundane tasks repeatedly, while living and working in small, confined places with people of various nationalities and backgrounds.
 Some of the things newer crewmembers struggle with include:

-If they have relevance to yachting then yes, if you are a Pilates instructor, carpenter, plumber, diving instructor, or many other roles they can not only be used they can help get your CV to the top of a pile for Captains and recruiters.
+If they are relevant to yachting, then yes.
+If you are a pilates instructor, carpenter, plumber, diving instructor, or have any other practical skills, they can not only be used they can help get your CV to the top of the pile!
 Sometimes you may even get a better salary or package.

 There is now a vast array of courses to get you into yachting.
 If you have done these courses then great but the essential entry courses are:

-ENG1 – while this is not a course but a medical it should always be step 1, find an approved doctor local to you and get this before anything else – if you cannot medically pass this then chances are yachting is not going to be for you unfortunately
+ENG1 – this is a medical assessment rather than a course but it should always be step 1.
+You must find an approved doctor and get this completed before anything else.
+If you do not pass this then chances are yachting is not going to be for you.

 STCW95 – This is often sold as one course but it covers 4 subjects:

-Some positions onboard will require other qualifications even for entry-level roles.
+Some positions onboard will require other qualifications, even for entry-level roles, such as chefs and engineers.

 You may have heard people talking about yachting hubs – this simply means where there is a lot of superyacht activity.
 Here are the main locations:

-A crew house is similar to a hostel.
-But it's a place where everyone stays for the same purpose - to find a superyacht job.
-Like hostels, it's usually a shared environment.
-With two or more people sharing a room and bathrooms.
-It can be a more cost-effective option when first arriving in a yachting hub.
+A crew house is similar to a hostel but it's where everyone stays for the same purpose - to find a superyacht job.
+Like hostels, it's usually a shared environment with two or more people sharing a room and bathroom.
+It can be a cost-effective option when first arriving in a yachting hub.
 It's also a great place to network, with your hosts often having great connections to the local yachts.

 Yes, yachting is a fantastic career!

 Yachting is a unique industry that has an unusual working environment with a combination of high guest expectations and long working hours.
-You are living and working in a small area with multiple other crewmembers of different backgrounds and nationalities which can at times be challenging.
+You are living and working in a small area with crew members of different backgrounds and nationalities, which can at times be challenging.

 So needless to say this is not the industry for everyone but in our opinion the perks far out way the negatives.
-Yacht Crew has the opportunity to:
+Yacht crew have the opportunity to:

-In short, you get out what you put into yachting, some people who are driven, motivated, and complete course after course when time allows then get promoted accordingly do exceptionally well and have incredibly successful careers.
-Then some crewmembers put in minimum effort, just do enough and don’t invest time and money into their career development simply don’t do so well.
+In short, you get out what you put into yachting.
+Some people who are driven, motivated, and complete all available training will get promoted accordingly and have incredibly successful careers.
+Crew members who put in minimum effort and don’t invest time and money into their career development simply don’t do so well.

 Copyright © Venture Yacht Crew, All Rights Reserved